hw-cookbooks/rc_mon/README.md

 RcMon uses two tools under the hood.
 Runit is used to keep the process running and cgroups are used to keep system resources under control.
-The `rc_mon_service` definition is simple creating a new cgroup grouping, putting all processes with the defined owner under that group, and creating a runit service for it.
-It's simply a shortcut for something that can be accomplished directly in a recipe covering only memory restriction and cpu shares.
+The `rc_mon_service` definition is simply creating a new cgroup grouping, putting all processes with the defined owner under that group, and creating a runit service for it.
+It's just a shortcut for something that can be accomplished directly in a recipe covering only memory restriction and cpu shares.

+Note the `owner` attribute is extremely important.
+All processes run by the provided owner will be moved under the created cgroup, so in general you'll want an explicitly defined user for the process.

 ## Using a different init